jonathanglasmeyer/bachelor/thesis/src/Main.md

 is then interpolated with a generic language model.
 Finally the results are compared with the 'baseline' accuracy of the generic model.

 ## Research questions
-The research questions I want to investigate in this thesis can be formulated as follows:
+The research questions I[^we-and-i] want to investigate in this thesis can be formulated as follows:

 (#) When we apply ASR to university lectures, what is the advantage of using an approach that consists of creating a lecture-specific language model and interpolating it with a generic language model, given that we are interested in improving the recognition accuracy of *interesting keywords* for the sake of searchability and scannability?

 (#) What metric is useful for quantifying this advantage?

+[^we-and-i]: I will mostly use the first person singular when introducing the next step or action in this thesis, whereas I will mostly use the first person plural when I want to involve the reader into the development of thoughts.

 A secondary question is: How can we *use* the results from our approach to provide graphical interfaces for improving the user's ability to search and scan the given speech medium?
 The exploration of this question will not be at the center of this thesis, but it will provide practical motivation for the results of our approach.

 ## Structure
 The structure of this thesis is as follows: I will start by giving an overview over the scientific work done in ASR, explaining fundamental speech recognition concepts and discussing the most prevalent approaches.
 I will then present the chosen test data, which consists of lectures from the openly available *Open Yale Courses*^[Website: <http://oyc.yale.edu/>], and explain selection criteria.
 This will be followed by a description of the LM-Interpolation approach, explaining general concepts and implementation.
 I will then discuss suitable metrics for evaluation and analyze the results.
-I will finally explore an interface prototype for dense visual representation of keyword distributions over the timeline of a lecture.
-I will close by recapitulating the thesis results and summarizing possible extension points.
+Finally I will explore an interface prototype for dense visual representation of keyword distributions over the timeline of a lecture.
+I will close by recapitulating the results of the thesis and summarizing possible extension points.

 \pagebreak

 # Scientific background